shamsher-ansari/nxrm-space-utilization/README.md

 ## History - The Need

-I was try to get some method to find out the Nexus repository utilization by Repository name, Blob Name, Content type, Date/Time, Created By, etc. But could find the same.
-At last I prepared this script and sharing the same to help out the communituy.
-Please note that this is a open source script please refer the License in the repository.
-Hope to add new feature in the script.
+I was try to get some method to find out the Nexus repository utilization by Repository name, Blob Name, Content type, Date/Time, Created By, etc. But couldn't find the one.
+At last I prepared this script and I am sharing the same to help out the community.
+Please note that this is an open source script please refer the License in the repository.
+Looking forward to add new features in this script.

 ## Requirements